toml-lang/toml/README.md

 ----

 TOML is designed to be unambiguous and as simple as possible.
 There should only be one way to do anything.
-TOML maps to a simple hash.
-TOML is case-sensitive.
+TOML maps to a simple hash table.
+TOML is case- sensitive.

 Comments
 --------